 Welcome!
-My name is Jordan Long and I am a Licensed Marriage and Family Therapist.
+My name is Jordan Long Sheridan and I am a Licensed Marriage and Family Therapist (LMFT #141951).
 I am a Los Angeles native, currently living in San Francisco, and see clients in person in San Francisco, CA and virtually throughout California.

-My passions and specializations are working with adolescents and young adults, OCD and anxiety disorders, and cancer, chronic illness, and grief.
+My passions and specializations are working with children, adolescents, young adults, and families who are affected by cancer, chronic illness, and other medical challenges, as well as OCD and anxiety disorders.

-I have over four years of experience working with people impacted by cancer through multiple non-profit cancer support organizations.
-I currently lead support groups for caregivers and loved ones, young adult patients and survivors, and early stage breast cancer.
-In my practice, I see individuals with cancer, caregivers, children, families, survivors, and bereaved individuals.
-I also see children and adults who are impacted by other medical conditions such as autoimmune disorders, chronic illness, and chronic pain.
+I have over four years of experience working with people impacted by cancer through multiple non-profit cancer support organizations as well as in private practice.
+I currently lead support groups for caregivers/loved ones, and young adult patients/survivors through Cancer Support Community San Gabriel Valley, and for women with breast cancer through Bay Area Young Survivors.
+For five years I volunteered as a mentor through Walk with Sally to support children affected by cancer.
+In my practice, I have worked with people affected by cancer in various capacities as children, adults, caregivers, families, survivors, and bereaved individuals.
+I also see children, adolescents, young adults and families who are impacted by other medical challenges such as autoimmune disorders, degenerative diseases, chronic pain, chronic genetic diseases, and medical trauma.

-I have six+ years of experience working with children, adolescents, and young adults who struggle with anxiety and life transitions.
+I have seven+ years of experience working with children, adolescents, and young adults who struggle with anxiety and life transitions.
 I have specific expertise of treating anxiety disorders including panic disorder, OCD, specific phobias, and generalized anxiety.
+Prior to becoming a therapist, I worked with children, adolescents and families as a cognitive trainer, ADHD testing coach, occupational therapy assistant, and camp counselor.

 I hold a Masters of Marriage and Family Therapy degree from the University of Southern California, and Bachelor of Science Degree in psychology from Southern Methodist University.
 I am the author of the children’s book “Anxiety In My Body” which was released in February of 2025.

-When I am not in sessions, you can find me watching or reading true-crime stories, trying new restaurants, and enjoying the outdoors with my dog and fiancé!
+When I am not in sessions, you can find me watching documentaries, reading psychological thrillers, trying new restaurants, and enjoying the outdoors with my dog and husband!

 WHY OCD AND ANXIETY?

-I was guided towards the career path as a therapist following my own challenges with generalized anxiety and panic disorder that came to a head in my college years.
-Looking back, my anxiety began in childhood with manifestations of OCD and panic attacks, however I was never taught about anxiety and was completely unaware how it can affect daily life until it completely altered mine.
+I was guided towards the career path as a therapist following personal lifelong challenges with generalized anxiety and panic disorder that came to a head in my college years.
+My anxiety began in childhood with manifestations of OCD and panic attacks, however I was never taught about anxiety as a child and was completely unaware of how debilitating it could be until it completely altered my life.
 Seeing a therapist changed my life for the better, and I realized the strength of the mind-body connection and importance of taking care of our minds.

 This is why I am a therapist.
 To support others the same way that my multiple therapists have supported me with my mental health.
 There is no one-size fits all to therapy, and I will provide you with individualized care to help you learn tools and be your best self.